sizovs/sizovs.github.io/_posts/2020-03-26-developers-dont-need-ping-pong-tables.md

 Companies waste millions on building the environment **they think** makes developers happy, without understanding what actually makes developers tick.

-Unless your goal is to win a ping-pong tournament, here is that you need to know about motivation: when developers change jobs, the last thing they care about is your fancy office and table tennis.
+Unless your goal is to win a ping-pong tournament, remember: when developers change jobs, the last thing they care about is your fancy office and table tennis.
 Developers need **autonomy, mastery, and purpose.**

 ## Autonomy